jeromecoupe/sassgrids/readme.md

-# SASS grid framework
+# SASS grids

-Simple experiement to create a grid module in SASS
+Simple experiment to create grids in SASS

 # Goals